 Room Temperature: Store in an airtight container for up to 2 days.

-Refrigerator: Avoid storing the cardamom coffee cake in the fridge as it will dry out the cake.
+Refrigerator: Avoid storing the cake in the fridge as it will dry out the cake.

 Freezer: Freeze in an airtight container for up to 2 months.
 Thaw at room temperature before serving.